Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image

 \paragraph{Evaluation.}

-To assess the accuracy of our method, we evaluate the \textit{rotational velocities $\boldsymbol{\omega}$ and translational velocities $\mathbf{v}$} in four unseen, real-world videos (see Supplementary 2).
-For each video sequence, we get the ARKit-estimated camera poses, IMU measurements, and the exposure times for each image.
+To assess the accuracy, we evaluate the rotational velocities $\boldsymbol{\omega}$ and translational velocities $\mathbf{v}$ in four unseen, real-world videos.
+These test sequences explicitly have different domains from those in training and have varying exposure times to test its generalization.
+We do not evaluate on existing motion-blurred benchmarks such as GoPro \cite{Nah_2017_CVPR} since neither poses nor velocities are provided, and computing poses using COLMAP and MASt3R were inaccurate due to small baselines.
+For each test sequence, we get the ARKit-estimated camera poses, IMU measurements, and the exposure times for each image.
 We directly compare $\boldsymbol{\omega}$ predictions to the gyroscope measurements and $\mathbf{v}$ predictions to a finite-difference velocity approximation from the ARKit translations.
-We treat the ARKit translations as the ground-truth as their visual-inertial method fuses additional sensor information, which helps mitigate the poor visual input.
+We use these translations as our ground-truth since ARKit's visual-inertial method tightly fuses IMU measurements and is robust even with poor visual tracks.
+We also only use the computed ARKit instantaneous body-frame velocity, mitigating any major drift.
+We do not use COLMAP as we found it unreliable in these scenarios (see Tab. \ref{tab:eval_angular} and \ref{tab:eval_translate}).
 We measure the RMSE across each axis for $\boldsymbol{\omega}$ and $\mathbf{v}$.

-\paragraph{Baselines.} There are no existing methods that can estimate camera motion from a single blurred image, so we instead use camera pose estimation methods and estimate the relative pose (and hence velocity) between frames using a centered finite-difference approximation.
-We evaluate against the following SfM and SLAM baselines:
+\paragraph{Baselines.} No existing methods estimate camera motion from a single blurred image, so we instead use SfM/SLAM methods and estimate the relative pose (and hence velocity) between frames using a centered finite-difference approximation.
+We evaluate against the following baselines: